prashtata/vision-transformer-from-scratch/README.md

 - Clean training loop using CIFAR-10
 - Will support patch embedding and masked autoencoding

+## Notebooks

+I present three notebooks in the following progression

+1. Implementing Multi-Head Attention from Scratch
+2. Different versions/iterations of MHA performing against PyTorch's MHA module
+3. Implementing MHA on a Vision Transformer

 ## Unit Tests

 Run all tests: